CPUjoker303/netlify2.0/content/posts/10-best-phono-cartridges-under-200-dollars-november-2020.md

 {{<pros>}}

 <li>Easily compatible with most turntables</li>
-<li>True to the groove</li>
+<li>True to the groove.</li>
-<li>Highly polished profile</li>
+<li>Highly polished profile.</li>
-<li>Best of the range</li>
+<li>Best of the range.</li>
-<li>Threaded Wholes</li>
+<li>Threaded Wholes.</li>
-<li>Color coded pin terminals</li>
+<li>Color coded pin terminals.</li>
-<li>Installment is very easy with lead wires</li>
+<li>Installment is very easy with lead wires.</li>
-<li>Flagship from Ortofon</li>
+<li>Flagship from Ortofon.</li>
-<li>Moving magnet cartridge </li>
+<li>Moving magnet cartridge.</li>
 {{</pros>}}
 {{<cons>}}
-<li>Expensive</li>
+<li>Expensive.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B002SE3H74/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B002SE3H74&linkId=cb862603bd2f767f6ba6dece59235554{{</button>}}

 ### Sumiko - Pearl MM Cartridge

 ![Sumiko - Pearl MM Cartridge](/uploads/sumiko-pearl-mm-cartridge-review.jpg "Sumiko - Pearl MM Cartridge")

 Next is the Sumiko Pearl MM Cartridge review, and this Elliptical phono cartridge comes with a separation channel of 30 DB and 12Hz – 30KHz frequency response.
 The cartridge can easily fit and works well on any standard tonearm and digital stylus.

 Throughout the entire spectrum, you will get a very balanced and detailed sound.
 The cartridge is beautifully designed by audiophiles and gives you a high level of performance.

 The cartridge can perfectly fit with most of the turntables, and installation is relatively easy overall.
 The Pearl MM Cartridge has a 12Hz – 30KHz responsive frequency range, and you will get outstanding performance at rendering and good details from the distorted electric guitar.

 The Sumiko Pearl MM style is an easily replaceable stylus and has a robust Elliptical shape.
 The Sumiko Pearl MM is the best phono cartridge under 200.